Prescribe for Health is a free program that helps you find the community-based supports you need to take charge of your own health.

-Talk with your primary care provider (PCP) about your home life.
+Talk with your primary care provider (PCP) or other doctor about your home life.
 Let them know if you aren’t able to pay your bills, afford healthy food, afford a gym, or find reliable child care.
-Your PCP can refer you to Prescribe for Health.
+Your provider can refer you to Prescribe for Health.

-Once your PCP has referred you to us, Population Health workers at Cheshire Medical Center will call you.
+Once your provider has referred you to us, a Community Health worker will call you.
 They will ask you about the problems you face and help find solutions.

-Yes, they will meet you where it’s most comfortable for you.
-They’ll talk to you on the phone, come to your home, or meet you at your doctor’s office.
+Our staff will meet you where it’s most comfortable for you.
+They’ll talk to you on the phone or video, come to your home, or meet you at your doctor’s office.